briansimiyuj/doctor-appointment-app/README.md

     2. Create a mobile menu component and mount it on Navbar component
       a.
 Create cross icon to close mobile menu
       b.
 Create a list of links for the mobile menu
+      c.
+Create a logo for the mobile menu and redirect to home page
     3. Create a profile picture and a dropdown icon
     4. Create a dropdown menu for the profile picture and mount it on Navbar component